yuxinxwang/Code2020Materials/README.md

 ## Material Covered

 ### Day 1 - Data Gathering
+All the lecture materials can be found in the Lectures/DataGathering Folder.
+We'll be working through Notebooks 1 - 4 in that folder.

 <ul>
   <li>Work through a pandas refresher,</li>
   <li>Be introduced to some popular data websites,</li>